chunlinli/grivet/README.md

 Rscript summary_infer_setting2_random.R
 ```
 The simulation results will be stored in `./simulations/primary_results/part3/setting2/` and the summary will be printed and stored in `./simulations/summary_results/part3/setting2/`.
 In addition, the statistics distribution figures will be stored in `./simulations/summary_results/part3/setting2/figures/`.

+## Real Data Reproductions

+**Note:** Due to license restrictions, we cannot directly share the [ADNI data](https://adni.loni.usc.edu/data-samples/access-data/).
+Instead, we provide a pseudo-data along with a Rmd file to process the data, so that readers can reproduce the results obtained on the pseudo-data, which is similar but not exactly the same with the real data.

+### Contents

+- `pseudo_gene_expr_data.RData`: simulated pseudo-data.
+- `real_data_analysis.Rmd`: contains code reproducing the real data analysis with pseudo-data.
+- `real_data_analysis.pdf`: results for edges testing and normality check with pseudo-data.
+- `resi_ad.pdf, resi_cn.pdf`: residual correlation matrices with pseudo-data.

 ## References